muratk5n/thirdwave/en/README.md

 ---

 Guilty or not guilty, self-defense or no..
-Arguing tangential minutea of a [larger issue](https://www.theglobeandmail.com/opinion/editorials/article-a-trial-in-wisconsin-and-a-reminder-about-whats-right-with-canadian).
+It is arguing tangential minutea of a [larger issue](https://www.theglobeandmail.com/opinion/editorials/article-a-trial-in-wisconsin-and-a-reminder-about-whats-right-with-canadian).

 ---